Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Marshall has combined with its opponents to put up more than 54.5 points in five of nine games this season.
+- Marshall and its opponents have gone over the current 55.5-point total in five of nine games (55.6%) this season.

-- UAB and its opponents have combined to score more than 54.5 points in two games this season.
+- UAB's games have gone over 55.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 64.8, is 10.3 points more than Saturday's over/under.
+- The two teams combine to score 64.8 points per game, 9.3 more than the total in this contest.

-- These two squads combine to surrender 41.3 points per game, 13.2 fewer than this contest's over/under.
+- The 41.3 combined points per game that these two squads have allowed this season are 14.2 fewer than the 55.5 total in this contest.

-- The Thundering Herd and their opponents have scored an average of 59.0 points per game in 2021, 4.5 more than Saturday's total.
+- Thundering Herd games this season feature an average total of 59.0 points, a number 3.5 points higher than Saturday's over/under.

 Marshall Stats and Trends